emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### RGShows Autoplay

-If you're using Firefox and you want autoplay, hit the permissions on the far right of your url search bar and allow both audio + video.
+If you're using Firefox and you want autoplay, hit the permissions on your url search bar and allow both audio + video.

 ***